-Functional Trainer Exercise List: Full Body Or Isolation?
+Functional Trainer Exercise List: Cable Movements

 A functional trainer is a big and expensive piece of equipment.
 But which exercises can you actually use it for?
-Can you do full body exercises or just isolate muscles on a functional trainer?
+Can you do full-body exercises or just isolate muscles on a functional trainer?
 Let’s find out.

 A functional trainer can be used to work out almost all muscles in the body.
-The amount of functional trainer exercises is almost limitless since you can vary; pulley height, body position and cable attachment.
+The amount of functional trainer exercises is almost limitless since you can vary; pulley height, body position, and cable attachment.
 Functional trainer exercises use the whole body if performed standing on your feet.

 Below you can find a list of some of the best exercises on a functional trainer for each body part.

 Below you can find a list of the best exercises on a functional trainer that focus on a specific body part.
 Performing these exercises on your feet will involve your whole body but the main driver of the exercise will still be targeted the most.
-Find more about full body vs. isolation exercises at the bottom.

 Suggested: Which muscles can a functional trainer work?